MihlaliNonyukela/Html-css-js-portfolio/README.md

 💻 Passionate about Python and machine learning

 📊 Skilled in data wrangling, analysis, and building predictive models

-🚀 Goals
-Expand knowledge in deep learning and MLOps

-Contribute to open-source data science projects

 Continue learning and building end-to-end data solutions